-The PDR (Physicians' Desk Reference) product is a drug database created in large part from Food and Drug Administration approved drug-labeling information and is distributed in a print directory format, on handheld electronic devices and through the Internet.
+The PDR (Physicians' Desk Reference) product is a drug database created in large part from U.S. Food and Drug Administration approved drug-labeling information.
+The PDR is distributed in a print directory format, on handheld electronic devices and through the Internet.
 Pharmaceutical companies provide us with the drug-labeling information and list their products in the directory.
-Pharmaceutical companies also sponsor the annual delivery of the PDR to approximately 480,000 practicing physicians in the United States and we sell additional copies of the directory to other healthcare professionals and consumers.
-Over 200,000 physicians are registered users to PDR over the Internet and usage of our handheld wireless version of the PDR continues to grow.
+In 2006, pharmaceutical companies also sponsored the annual delivery of the PDR to practicing physicians in the United States and we sell additional copies of the directory to other healthcare professionals and consumers.